benvial/benvial.github.io/code.md

 <!-- Open sourcing my research -->

-I created and maintain several Python packages helpful for my research.
+I created and maintain several open-source Python packages for my research, and I hope they will also be useful for others.

+## Why?
+Open source scientific code plays a vital role in advancing research and promoting transparency in the scientific community.
+By making code freely available to the public, researchers foster collaboration, reproducibility, and innovation.
+Open source code allows others to validate and build upon existing work, accelerating the pace of scientific discovery and promoting reliable scientific results.
+Overall, I believe open source scientific code promotes a culture of openness, collaboration, and integrity, driving scientific progress forward and benefiting the global research community as a whole.

 --------------------